County Route 571 (New Jersey): Ocean and Monmouth counties

-CR 571 becomes four lanes at this point and passes residences to the north and a shopping center to the south prior to intersecting CR 527.
+CR 571 becomes four lanes at this point and passes residences to the north and a shopping center to the south prior to intersecting with Whitesville Road (CR 527).
 CR 571 turns northwest to join CR 527 on Whitesville Road, passing wooded areas of housing developments.
-CR 527 splits from CR 571 by turning north, and CR 571 continues northwest along Toms River Road, entering Manchester Township.
-The road continues through forested development as it comes to the Route 70 junction.
+CR 527 splits from CR 571 by turning north on Whitesville Road, and CR 571 continues northwest along Ridgeway Road, entering Manchester.
+The road continues through forested development as it comes to the intersection of Route 70.
 At this point, the route narrows to two lanes and passes through more wooded areas with occasional residences, crossing the Southern Secondary railroad line operated by the Delaware and Raritan River Railroad.
-CR 571 crosses CR 547 before heading into Jackson Township.
-The route runs through forested areas of the Pine Barrens with intermittent residential development for several miles, eventually turning north and coming to the junction with CR 528 in the community of Cassville.
-The road becomes Cassville Road at this intersection and passes Cassville Lake as it comes to the CR 638 intersection.
-CR 571 continues north past more wooded areas of homes before coming to an intersection with CR 526.
-At this point, CR 526 turns north to form a concurrency with CR 571 and the two routes continue through forests on Trenton-Lakewood Road, passing under Interstate 195 (I-195) prior to coming to the CR 537 junction.
+CR 571 crosses the intersection of South Hope Chapel Road (CR 547) before heading into Jackson, becoming Toms River Road.
+The route runs through forested areas of the Pine Barrens with intermittent residential development for several miles, eventually turning north and coming to the intersection of West Veterans Highway (CR 528) in the community of Cassville.
+The road becomes Cassville Road at this intersection and passes Cassville Lake as it comes to the intersection of Freehold Road (CR 638).
+CR 571 continues north past more wooded areas of homes before coming to an intersection of West Commodore Boulevard (CR 526).
+At this point, CR 526 turns north to form a concurrency with CR 571 and the two routes continue through forests on Trenton-Lakewood Road, passing under I-195 prior to coming to the intersection of Monmouth Road (CR 537).